sermon: Passover (Part One)

 So this study that we are going into is designed to find truth!
-We are not trying to find a religious position in order to agree with some sort of doctrinal committee at all, or some kind of doctrinal board, or try to uphold a previous position—because, brethren, those things don't matter a hoot.
+We are not trying to find a religious position in order to agree with some sort of doctrinal committee at all, or some kind of doctrinal board, or try to uphold a previous position—because, brethren, those things do not matter a hoot.
 Paul said, "God is not mocked."
-We can't fool Him.
-If we are honest, don't we want to please Him?
-We can't put anything over on Him.
-So we'd better have an honest search for truth!
+We cannot fool Him.
+If we are honest, do we not want to please Him?
+We cannot put anything over on Him.
+So we had better have an honest search for truth!

 We are going to go into this systematically, practically, step by step, verse by verse.
 And we are going to begin with those scriptures that are easiest to understand, and work towards those that are more difficult to understand.
 That is the logical way to do it.
 To find the ones that are clear, and then you make the ones that are difficult agree with the ones that are clear.
 Not make the ones that are clear agree with the ones that are difficult; and try to force them into something that God never intended for them to be forced into.

-Sometimes we are going to have to look at what the scripture doesn't say.
-We're going to have to look at who wrote these things.
-(Sometimes that's important.)
-We're going to have to look at times at whom it was written to.
-(Sometimes that's important.)
+Sometimes we are going to have to look at what the scripture does not say.
+We are going to have to look at who wrote these things.
+(Sometimes that is important.)
+We are going to have to look, at times, at whom it was written to.
+(Sometimes that is important.)
 But opinions, no matter how strongly we may feel them, are just opinions—unless the Bible clearly shows that they are true and valid opinions.

 Where do we begin?
 What does the term "Passover" mean?
-That's where we have to begin.
+That is where we have to begin.
 What does the term Passover mean?
 Where does it get its name?
 That may seem almost a childish question, but to the scholars that is a point to be argued about.

 I am going to quote from "The Passover in the Bible and the Church Today" by Drs.
 Robert Kuhn and Lester Grabbe, published in 1977, and this appears on page 14: